Deep Fried Deviled Eggs in crispy Panko bread crumbs and a soft creamy yolk center is an absolutely indulgent holiday appetizer.

 Can you boil eggs for deviled eggs the day before?
 Yes, its not a problem to boil the eggs the night before, peel them and seal them up.
 Pat them completely dry of excess moisture before continuing on with the recipe.
 Eggs can be boiled up to 48 hours prior to use and still maintain freshness.

 Serve with: These eggs go great with a little hot sauce!

 More Party Appetizer Recipes

-Typically when people are making deviled eggs, they are having a holiday or gathering as this is an appetizer recipe.
-If you are looking for more finger foods to serve, try one of these, which also make the taste buds happy!
+Typically when people make deviled eggs, they are having a holiday or gathering, as this is an appetizer recipe.
+If you are looking for more finger foods to serve, try one of these, which also makes the taste buds happy!

-- Bean Dip (made with Cream Cheese) – While the this bean dip recipe may be simple to make, the flavors are classic, warm and inviting!
+- Bean Dip (made with Cream Cheese) – While this bean dip recipe may be simple, the flavors are classic, warm, and inviting!

 - Cranberry Cream Cheese Dip – You can really only make this appetizer dip during the fall when cranberries are readily available, so do not let this recipe pass you by!
 It’s totally worth the make – SO good and SO popular.